modirshanechi/Psych-201/hussain2024risk/README.md

 https://osf.io/gu9df/ (`risk_individual.csv`, `psych_individual.csv`)

-Note: Unfortunately, we do not have RT data at the stimulus level for `psych_individual.csv`.
+Note: Unfortunately, we do not have RT data at the choice level for `psych_individual.csv`.
 We do nevertheless include RT data for `risk_individual.csv`.